KubaPro010/rpitx2/README.md

 <br>**5 = 39.6 mW**
 <br>**6 = 46.2 mW**
 <br>**7 = 52.8 mW**<br>
-milliwatt, not to be confused with megawatt, if it would be megawatts then your antenna, pi, power supply and the surrondings would dissapear
+milliwatt, not to be confused with megawatt, if it would be megawatts then your antenna, pi, power supply and the surrondings would disapear

 # To continue
 **rpitx2** is a generic RF transmitter.
 There is a lot of modulation to do with it and also documentation to make all that easy to contribute.
 This will be the next step !
 Feel free to inspect scripts, change parameters (frequencies, audio input, pictures...).